hadronjs/hadron/README.md

 [![Build Status](https://travis-ci.org/hadronjs/hadron.png)](https://travis-ci.org/hadronjs/hadron)
 [![Dependency Status](https://gemnasium.com/hadronjs/hadron.png)](https://gemnasium.com/hadronjs/hadron)

-# Synopsis
+# Hadron

 *Hadron* is a **minimalist, extensible publishing/blogging platform** written in Node.js, best enjoyed by a Node.js developer :).

 Hadron gives you the foundation to build **your very own** blog, thanks to its composable architecture.

-The core is built reusing well-known and (mostly) loved javascript solutions  (Express, Grunt, LevelDB, Angular, etc.) with a sprinkle of [Scatter](https://github.com/mariocasciaro/scatter) IoC to give **composability** from the ground up.
+The core is built reusing well-known and (mostly) loved javascript solutions  (Express, Gulp, LevelDB, AngularJS, etc.) with a sprinkle of [Scatter](https://github.com/mariocasciaro/scatter) IoC to give **composability** from the ground up.

 #### Tech Features